T–V distinction in the world's languages: European Portuguese

-In European Portuguese (as well as in Africa, Timor-Leste and Macau), tu (singular "you") is commonly used as the familiar addressing pronoun, while você is a general form of address; vocês (plural both of tu and você) is used for both familiar and general.
+In European Portuguese (as well as in Africa, East Timor and Macau), tu (singular "you") is commonly used as the familiar addressing pronoun, while você is a general form of address; vocês (plural both of tu and você) is used for both familiar and general.
 The forms o senhor and a senhora (plurals os senhores and as senhoras) are used for more formal situations (roughly equivalent to "Mr/Sir" and "Mrs/Madam".)
 Similarly to some Romance languages (e.g. Italian), tu, você or o senhor / a senhora can be omitted because the verb ending provides the necessary information.
 The second-person plural pronoun vós, from Latin vos, is archaic in most of the Portuguese-speaking world, but can be heard in liturgy and poetry, and has a limited regional use.

 Romanian

 The Romanian word dumneavoastră when used for the second-person singular formal takes plural verbs but singular adjectives, similar to French vous.
 It is used roughly in the same manner as in Continental French and shows no signs of disappearing.
 It is also used as a more formal voi.
 It originates from domnia voastră – your lordship.
 In the past it was used extreme rarely to nobles especially, but its sense extended to other people in the 20th century but not so common and when the communists arrived it took the actual form.
 As happens with all subject pronouns, dumneavoastră is often omitted from sentences, its use being implied by verbs in the second-person plural form.

 The form dumneata (originating from domnia ta – thy lordship) is less distant than dumneavoastră and somewhat midway between tu and dumneavoastră.
 The verb is conjugated, as for tu, in the second-person singular form.
 Older people towards younger people and peers favor dumneata.
 Its use is gradually declining.

 A more colloquial form of dumneata is mata, matale or tălică.
 It is more familiar than tu and is used only in some regions of Romania.
 It is used only with immediate family members, and is spelled and pronounced the same in all cases, similar to dumneavoastră.
 It is used with verbs in the second-person singular, as is tu.

 The plural form is a recent borrowing.
 Proto-Romanian and Aromanian, like Classical Latin, do not have the plural form.